mzaradzki/quant-finance-student-quizz/quizz_list.md

 	{text:'Do you know any kind of option contract whose **vega** is negative?', field:'Finance', expertise:'Derivatives'}, {text:'Consider a trade where the bank (B) pays Libor and the client (C) pays 12-2xLibor.
 Can you describe this trade in a more canonical way?', field:'Finance', expertise:'Derivatives'},

+## Finance > Modelling

-	{text:'An option trader marked the 1yr ATM volatility at 10% and the 2yr ATM at 15%.
-How do you price an 18mth option?', field:'Finance', expertise:'Modeling'},
+An option trader marked the 1yr ATM volatility at 10% and the 2yr ATM at 15%.
+How do you price an 18mth option?

-	{text:'Assuming SPX500 volatility is 15%, what is the price of a 1yr ATM call option?', field:'Finance', expertise:'Modeling'},
+Assuming SPX500 volatility is 15%, what is the price of a 1yr ATM call option?

-	{text:'Draw the default probability of a company as a function of the CDS.', field:'Finance', expertise:'Modeling'}, {text:'What is the result of PCA applied to an interest rate curve?', field:'Finance', expertise:'Modeling'}, {text:'You are being given a smile volatility curve, how do you derive the probability density function?', field:'Finance', expertise:'Modeling'}, {text:'When modelling a commodity product, what is the convenience yield?', field:'Finance', expertise:'Modeling'}, {text:'What is the meaning of the SABR acronym?', field:'Finance', expertise:'Modeling'}, {text:'In a stochastic volatility model, what is the impact of correlation on risk-reversal?', field:'Finance', expertise:'Modeling'}, {text:'How is the VIX index calculated?', field:'Finance', expertise:'Modeling'}, {text:'What are the applications of the **reflection principle** to pricing problems?', field:'Finance', expertise:'Modeling'}, {text:'Derive the smile adjustement of a digital option.', field:'Finance', expertise:'Modeling'}, {text:'How would you show the asset returns **lognormal** model is better than the simple **normal** one?', field:'Finance', expertise:'Modeling'}, {text:'Your credit-risk department gave you the 1year rating transition matrix probability.
-How do you calculate the 3mth matrix?', field:'Finance', expertise:'Modeling'}, {text:'What is the equation of the GARCH model?', field:'Finance', expertise:'Modeling'}, {text:'What is the purpose of the GJR extension of the GARCH model?', field:'Finance', expertise:'Modeling'}, {text:'A trader pices a VarianceSwap with both a Local Volatility model and with a Stochastic Volatility model.
+Draw the default probability of a company as a function of the CDS.

+What is the result of PCA applied to an interest rate curve?

+You are being given a smile volatility curve, how do you derive the probability density function?

+When modelling a commodity product, what is the convenience yield?

+What is the meaning of the SABR acronym?

+In a stochastic volatility model, what is the impact of correlation on risk-reversal?

+'How is the VIX index calculated?

+What are the applications of the **reflection principle** to pricing problems?

+Derive the smile adjustement of a digital option.', field:'Finance', expertise:'Modeling'},

+How would you show the asset returns **lognormal** model is better than the simple **normal** one?

+Your credit-risk department gave you the 1year rating transition matrix probability.
+How do you calculate the 3mth matrix?

+What is the equation of the GARCH model?

+What is the purpose of the GJR extension of the GARCH model?

+	{text:'A trader pices a VarianceSwap with both a Local Volatility model and with a Stochastic Volatility model.
 Which gives the highest fair strike?', field:'Finance', expertise:'Modeling'}, {text:'For a digital option chart the **vega** across a spot ladder.', field:'Finance', expertise:'Modeling'}, {text:'A EURUSD OneTouch option with a trigger 1.40 trades at 30%.
 What is the delta of the 1.40 vanilla option?', field:'Finance', expertise:'Modeling'},